top of page

 WHO WE ARE

 Kelton (Tad) Cobb (Ph.D.
 University of Iowa) joined the faculty of the Oregon Extension in the fall of 2011.
 He has taught Christian theology, church history, and comparative religions at Wesleyan University, St. Joseph’s University, and Hartford Seminary.
 He grew up in Colorado, but has led an itinerant academic life in Oregon, New Jersey, Iowa, Germany, and Connecticut.
 He has published one book called The Blackwell Guide to Theology and Popular Culture, and is currently interested in how Christianity has learned, with great difficulty, to be moral through the hard lessons of its darkest hours.
-He lives at Lincoln with his two sons.
+He lives at Lincoln with his two sons when they occasionally return from their travels.

 curriculum vitae email